Ego the Living Planet: 2010s

-Ego learns he was one of two sentient bodies created by the Stranger for a science experiment, and that his brother Alter-Ego has been held in captivity by the Collector since birth.
+Ego learns he was one of two entities created by the Stranger for a science experiment, and that his brother Alter-Ego has been held in captivity by the Collector since birth.
 While Ego seeks a similar entity to itself, the Stranger has arranged for Alter-Ego to hate Ego, intending to learn through their battle if freedom or captivity breeds a stronger will.
 Alter-Ego is wounded and loses mass when Ego is forced to attack it in self-defense, but Thor intervenes before Ego can strike a killing blow.
-The remaining fragments of Alter-Ego become a moon of Ego, and the two begin to travel together as a family.
+The fragments of Alter-Ego form into a moon of Ego, and the two begin to travel together as a family.

 When Ego is infested by large insect-like creatures he hires Rocket Raccoon to eradicate them.

 Galactus, changed into the Life-Bringer by the Ultimates, encounters Ego after regaining his strength after a battle with the new universal construct Lagos.
 Ego attacks Galactus as he journeys to his inner brain at the center of the planet, however loses control of his constructs, which realize that Galactus is not a threat.
 Ego then reveals that before his creation by the Stranger, his consciousness was that of a man named Egros, similar to Galactus' former self Galan.
 After formally meeting one another and putting aside their past animosities, Galactus uses his Life-Bringer abilities to form a body for the rest of Ego, who now calls himself Ego-Prime.
 Ego-Prime then joins Eternity Watch, a group Galactus has put together to deal with the First Firmament, the first iteration of all that is, who had chained Eternity.
 Ego-Prime participated in the final battle against the First Firmament's forces.
 Following the First Firmament's defeat, Ego returned to his normal antics, detaching his new body and returning to his planetoid form.

+Additionally, Ego is revealed to have a living moon named Illa, who is his daughter.
+Due to Illa orbiting on Ego's far side, the two rarely see one another until Moon Girl enables them to.

 2020s

-Ego later allowed a Skrullian cult named the Brethren of the Forgotten Flame to take shelter in its surface and displaced itself to a specific location in the Galactic Rim so they could follow a prophetic ritual that required them to observe a constellation comprising the brightest stars in three separate Skrullian constellations.
-The sudden appearance of Ego in the Galactic Rim prompted an investigation by a survey team which was killed by the Skulls which in turns prompted the Guardians of the Galaxy to investigate and stumbled into the cult.

-The team quickly found out the cult was committing a mass sacrifice, which encased the Living Planet in a dark shell.
-Once Ego finally hatched from the shell it was possessed by the ruler of the Dark Dimension and the cult's object of worship, the dread Dormammu.
+Ego later allows a Skrull cult called the Brethren of the Forgotten Flame to take shelter in its surface.
+However, the Guardians of the Galaxy discover that the cult is committing a mass sacrifice, encasing Ego in a dark shell.
+After breaking free of the shell, Ego is possessed by the cult's object of worship, Dormammu.